Lookfar-Backstrap/backstrap-classic/README.md

 Backstrap calls the `init(expressApp)` method of this file during initialization.
 This means that any middleware you want to apply to Express can be accomplished via `expressApp.use()` and other express-specific calls.

 The second method in this file is `routeOverrides(app, dataAccess, utilities)`.
 Routes defined in this function will take precedence over the Backstrap route-parsing system.
 So rather than breaking apart an endpoint as /[area]/[controller]/[method]/[version], you can define a specifc url like `/heres/my/endpoint` and handle the logic just like a raw express app.
 And you still have access to `dataAccess` to call your data services or to query the db directly.

 ---

+## Multi-Part-Form-Data
+Backstrap supports JSON and Multi-Part-Form-Data requests.
+To attach a file or files as multi-part-form-data, put the byte stream in a multi-part-form-data field called `mpfd_files`.
+On requests that include a file stream, you can access them at req.files from your controller.

+---